 Weight limit: 55 lbs, 2nd seat 35 lbs

 Handlebar height: 35″ – 43″

 Overall width: 24″

-Britax provides only 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Britax provides only a 2-year warranty from the original date of purchase and you have to be the original owner.

 Britax B-Ready is available in five colors: black, poppy, mist, capri, and peridot.
 All models have a sleek dark grey frame.